 For tent (or under the stars) campsites only, see the outlines below:

--14F at Larson Creek (Elkhead Mountains) at 8100 feet on February 2 2013 is the coldest tent campsite for April.
-The -15F was taken on February 17 2014 at the Section House at Boreas Pass.
+-14F at Larson Creek (Elkhead Mountains) at 8100 feet on February 2 2013 is the coldest tent campsite for February.
+The -20F was taken on February 6 2016 at Chucks Cabin at Shrine Mountain.

 9F at Montezuma Basin (Elk Mountains) at 11,430 feet on April 16 2006 is the coldest tent campsite for April.
 The 0F was taken on April 7 2012 at the 10th Mountain Division Hut near Slide Lake.